 Make giant spider webs out of stretched cotton balls and drape them around your yard and home.
 To turn this classic decoration into a spooky prank, place the webs in unexpected areas overnight to shock and delight your family on Halloween morning.

 Editor's Tip: Don't worry if the candy spills over the tray edge.
-It just adds to the scary effect.
+It just adds to the scary effect of this Halloween prank.

 Turn your child's food favorites into a funny Halloween guessing game.
 Blindfold your kid, bring out an assortment of dishes, and tell them to guess what "body part" they're feeling Our favorite trick ideas?
 Cook spaghetti noodles and place in a bowl to disguise them as "brains."
 Peeled grapes make "eyeballs," pretzels are "fingers," and halved almonds are "fingernails."
 Another classic: halved hard-boiled eggs are "eyeball sockets."